szczyglis-dev/py-gpt/README.md

 The Tuya plugin integrates with Tuya's Smart Home platform, enabling seamless interactions with your smart devices via the Tuya Cloud API.
 This plugin provides a user-friendly interface to manage and control devices directly from your assistant.

-* Provide your Tuya Cloud credentials to enable communication.
+* Provide your Tuya Cloud Client ID, Client Secret, and linked App Account UID to enable communication; access/refresh tokens and the device cache are managed automatically.
 * Access and list all smart devices connected to your Tuya app account.
 * Retrieve detailed information about each device, including its status and supported functions.
 * Effortlessly search for devices by their names using cached data for quick access.